 The latest Google study shows:

-- Users are viewing more search results within a single session but are spending less time browsing each one (on average 1.17 seconds compared to 2 seconds in 2005).
+- Users are viewing more search results within a single session.
+But are spending less time browsing each one (on average 1.17 seconds compared to 2 seconds in 2005).

-- Results that are positioned lower down the SERP (particularly positions 2 to 4) are receiving more clicks than they did a few years ago.
+- Results that are lower down the SERP (particularly positions 2 to 4) are receiving more clicks than they did a few years ago.

-What this tells us it that we can’t rely on generic eye tracking studies to inform us where visitor gaze is concentrated, we need to undertake our own studies where we can.
+What this tells us it that we can’t rely on generic eye tracking studies to inform us where visitor gaze is concentrated.
+We need to undertake our own studies where we can.
 Otherwise we will making decisions based upon assumptions that may well not be valid.

 Emotion Sensing Eye Tracking Solutions:

-1. Affectiva: A cloud-based eye tracking and emotional engagement research solution that uses a standard webcam or device camera.
+A cloud-based eye tracking and emotional engagement research solution that uses a standard webcam or device camera.
 Developed using the world’s largest emotion database of more than 4 million faces across 75 countries, Affectiva has established norms to benchmark ad effectiveness by geography and product category.
 Unilever for instance uses Affectiva to measure emotion analytics for over 600 products in 70 countries.
 The solution also integrates with voice of customer tools and works with any panel provider.

 The Affdex SDK allows developers to create interactive and emotion-aware apps and digital experiences that adapt to the emotional response of a user.
 The SDK monitors and reports on emotional responses from facial expressions by analysing the user’s face via the device camera, a video or even a single image in real-time.